Getting started with the MVC project template¶

 Starting the application¶

-Start the application using the following command:
+Start the application using one of the following commands:

-uvicorn server:app --port 44777 --reload
+uvicorn app.main:app --port 44777 --lifespan on --reload

 The browser should display this page: